NikkitaTorres/Portfolio-Landing-Page/README.md

 ## Technologies Used:

-1. HTML
+* HTML
-2. CSS
+*  CSS

 ## Setup Instructions:

-Simply click on the link to launch the application.
-That's it!
+1. Clone [this](https://github.com/NikkitaTorres/Portfolio-Landing-Page.git) repository to your desktop
+2. Navigate to the top level of the directory.
+3. Open index.html in your browser.

 ## Known Bugs: